gerph/riscos-presenter/rougol/speaker-notes.md

 - a little bit of background
 - a discussion of what JFPatch-as-a-service is and what you can do with it
 - a very light dive into how that service works,
-- a look at the system that powers everything.
+- a look at the system that powers everything,
 - and finally some conclusions.

 At the end of the talk I’ll take questions on the subjects that have been covered here, for as long as people want to stick around.